alecthomas/entityx/README.md

 ## Overview

-In EntityX data associated with an entity is called a `Component`. `Systems` encapsulate logic and can use as many component types as necessary.
-An `EventManager` allows systems to interact without being tightly coupled.
+In EntityX data associated with an entity is called a `entityx::Component`. `Systems` encapsulate logic and can use as many component types as necessary.
+An `entityx::EventManager` allows systems to interact without being tightly coupled.
 Finally, a `Manager` object ties all of the systems together for convenience.

 As an example, a physics system might need *position* and *mass* data, while a collision system might only need *position* - the data would be logically separated into two components, but usable by any system.
 The physics system might emit *collision* events whenever two entities collide.